Ksenija Knežević: Early career

 At the age of six, she recorded her first song, named "Šarene laže" (Colorful Lies).
 The song was added to the CD compilation "Zvezde pevaju za decu" (Stars sing for children).
 She attended the UMS school for talents and participated in various children's festivals.
 In 2006, she participated with her song "Čarolija" (Magic) in the competition of the same name.
 She also participated in the festivals "Niški susreti", "Pop Rock Kids" and others.

 In 2013, she was revealed as one of the members of the group Sky's.
 The group participated in the Serbian national selection for the Eurovision Song Contest 2013, Beosong, with the song "Magija" (Magic), where they placed fifth in the grand final.

 Eurovision Song Contest 2015

-Knežević's father, Nenad Knezević Knez, was selected to represent Montenegro in the Eurovision Song Contest 2015 at the Eurovision Song Contest 2015.
+Knežević's father, Nenad Knezević Knez, was selected to represent Montenegro at the Eurovision Song Contest 2015.
 Among others, Ksenia provided the backing vocals for his song "Adio".
 At the contest, the song placed 13th in the grand final and went on to become the most successful Montenegrin entry in the contest to date.